bytefish/bytefish.github.io/pages/notes.md

 [TOC]

+## 2025-08-23: Status Update ##

+A month had passed, since returning from Bulgaria.
+I have started some small projects, but all repositories are in private mode.

+I've lost interest in Apache Flink and PostGIS again, because it would take too much time to build realistic datasets and simulations.

+So far... not much in the pipeline.

 ## 2025-07-23: Thoughts on OData ##

 There was a discussion about OData on Reddit and I thought I'd share my point of view about OData: